What is disability studies?

 What can you do with a minor in Disability Studies?

-The minor in disability studies enhances majors across UW, and prepares students to critically engage with access, equity and inclusion initiatives in their chosen professions.
-Many graduates proceed directly to graduate programs, teaching positions or other employment opportunities where their background in disability studies contributes to their success.
+The minor in disability studies prepares students to critically engage with the social, cultural and experiential context of disability.
+With a foundation and disability history, representation, policy and accessible practices, students gain practical knowledge and skills that are directly applicable to their chosen fields and professions.
+Many graduates proceed directly to graduate degree programs, teaching positions or other professions where the specialization in disability studies contributes to their success.

 UW disability studies minor graduates have gone into a wide variety of professions: